 For the most part, solder paste manufacturers are conservative in assigning shelf life.
 It is highly unlikely that a properly stored solder paste's performance is going to collapse 1 day after the expiration date.
 In fact, depending on the paste, it may still be good for months beyond the expiration date.

 How does one know if their solder paste is still usable?
 This can be determined rather easily.
 As mentioned earlier, one artifact of a degrading paste is a rise in viscosity.
 So one can perform a simple printing or dispensing test to see if it still performs adequately in that regard.
 Another aspect that often suffers is coalescence.
-As the flux degrades it looses its ability to adequately remove oxides on the solder powder.
+As the flux degrades it loses its ability to adequately remove oxides on the solder powder.
 In order to gauge the degradation, it is best to put a small amount of paste on a non-wettable substrate, like a piece of ceramic.
 Reflow the paste and see how well it coalesces.
 If coalescence is good, the solder paste will reflow into a ball, surrounded by a flux pool that is relatively free of uncoalesced solder particles.
 If the paste has significantly degraded, the paste will not coalesce well and there will be a significant amount of uncoalesced solder particles in the flux pool.

 Please see this IPC test method for determining the coalescent properties of a solder paste.